-This particular crisis began a few years ago under the Obama administration and picked up momentum in recent months under the Trump administration’s “zero tolerance” policy and the recently abated family separations, she says.
+This particular crisis began in Central America a few years ago under the Obama administration and picked up momentum in recent months under the Trump administration’s “zero tolerance” policy and the recently abated family separations, she says.

 But deeper roots go back to the 1980s, she says.
 Many of the street gangs terrorizing the people of Honduras, El Salvador and Guatemala are the descendants of an earlier wave of migrants who came to the U.S., became assimilated into gang life, and then were deported back to their home countries, which in their post-civil war conditions were ill equipped to manage organized crime, she says.